 In 1984 Stewart Brand told a room full of hackers that “Information wants to be free.”
 This has became a central idea for many hackers and technologists.
 Many have felt strongly for and against this idea.
 (Wikipedia Article about Information Wants To Be Free)

 As a teacher there is a lot about this that resonates with me.
 How can you learn something if you cannot access it?
 We benefit as a global society the more access to education that people have.
 That is why I find the Open Educational Resource movement so appealing.
-How can I and you and we help more people learn more?
-I feel this internal burning to further that mission.
+How can we help more people learn more?
+I feel this internal burning to further this mission.

 This is the harsh reality of making everything free, it cost money to make good content.
 But information wants to be free.
 So the question that I have been asking is how can I and others give content away and receive enough value in return?
 I want to give more to this world than I take from it but I am forever trying to find the right ways to do that.